Don't want to read everything below? Just use Draft Genius to pick your team instead.

 Round 4 – Old Superstar or Up and Coming Star

-Round four has many older but elite veterans and many young but talented star dev players.
+Round four has many elite but older veterans and many young but more raw superstar dev players.
 If you're looking for an immediate Super Bowl push, it makes sense to look at a veteran instead.
-The older veterans still have a few years in them according to the predicted retirement age metric too.
+The older veterans still have a few years in them before they start regressing, but it's a bet against time to get that Lombardi.

 The young star allows you to build the player into the exact player you want and will be part of the franchise longer.
 He will also keep getting better while the veterans regress, but comes at the cost of not being as good today.

-Round five is the final round for drafting most starting caliber QBs.
-If you don’t have a QB at this point, it’s likely a good idea to get one.
-If you do have a QB, look at drafting defense.
+Round five is one of the last rounds with a superstar WR.
+If you don't have a starting WR at this point, it's likely a good idea to get one.
+If you do have a WR1, look at drafting defense.
 Many defensive players go this round so the talent pool will begin to dry up.

 Round 10 – Your Future Home